Green economy, security in focus as Indonesia, Australia leaders meet in Sydney

 By Kirsty Needham

-SYDNEY, July 4 (Reuters) - The green economy, an easing of business visas for Indonesians, and regional security will be discussed as Indonesian President Joko Widodo meets his Australian counterpart on Tuesday, Foreign Minister Penny Wong said.
+SYDNEY, July 4 (Reuters) - A green economy, easing of business visas for Indonesians, and regional security will be discussed as Indonesian President Joko Widodo meets his Australian counterpart on Tuesday, Foreign Minister Penny Wong said.

+Widodo met Australian Prime Minister Anthony Albanese at the harbourside Admiralty House in Sydney on Tuesday morning, before the pair were due to travel by boat to Taronga Zoo, part of a regional conservation programme for Sumatran Tigers, for annual leaders talks.

-Widodo met business leaders in Sydney on Tuesday morning.
-The economy will be a key topic when he meets with Anthony Albanese, and Australia is set to announce visa changes to make business travel easier for visiting Indonesians, Wong told ABC radio on Tuesday.
+The economy will be a key topic, and Australia is set to announce visa changes to make business travel easier for visiting Indonesians, Wong told ABC radio on Tuesday.

 Indonesia is Australia's 13th largest trading partner, and Australian investment in Indonesia totalled A$4.3 billion ($2.87 billion) in 2021, with coal the top export, government data shows.